How Rough Is Your Online Ashlar?

 - How easy is it for the curious public (and potential members) to find you & learn more about you?

-- Can they subscribe to you via email, Facebook, etc?
+- Can the public or your membership subscribe to you via email, Facebook, etc?

 You don’t need an executive level website or a daily blog; but you do need to consider if you’re at least doing the basics.
 People have the expectation today to be able to find information about an interest online, to engage that interest.

 There are a plethora of free tools available to help both the geek and non-geek alike account for this, they’re not hard to utilize.
 You just need to take it seriously.
 Let’s explore together here how we can help you make your Lodge’s website one of the great working tools of our profession.